instana/synthetic-synctl/README.md

-# synctl
+# Synthetic CLI Command
-Command to manage synthetic test, location and credential easily
+Synthetic Command Line Tool used to manage synthetic test, locations and credentials.

 # Table of Contents
 - [Features](#features)